MTD for Landlords and Sole Traders From April 2024

 What are the filing deadlines for Making Tax Digital for landlords under ITSA

-A “discovery assessment” may be issued by HMRC if they identify a “loss of tax” for a tax year.
-If we assume that a taxpayer has filed his return for that particular year, then a discovery assessment may be given by HMRC in cases when:
+A “discovery assessment” may be issued by HMRC if they identify a loss of tax for a tax year.

 To Sum It Up